canmanietp/APS_TrafficProject/README.md

 An output summary of objects listed in `data/cross.det.xml` is printed in `data/cross.out` after the simulation is run, where the state of each detector/induction loop/traffic signal etc. is printed at the time step interval defined by `freq` in the object definition.

 ### Traffic lights
+A node can be defined as a traffic-signal-controlled intersection in `data/cross.nod.xml`.
+The phases of the signal can be defined in `data/cross.det.xml`, see http://sumo.dlr.de/wiki/Simulation/Traffic_Lights for further explanation on signal phases.

+Using TraCI, the current phase of the signal can be read or set.
+For example, `traci.trafficlight.setPhase("A",0)` will set the phase of light A to 0.
+Further documentation on controlling and reading lights with TraCI is [here](http://www.sumo.dlr.de/daily/pydoc/traci._trafficlight.html#TrafficLightDomain-setPhase).